 TXRF is founded on the same principles of the EDXRF with, however, one significant difference.
-In contrast to EDXRF, where the primary beam strikes the sample at an angle of 45°, TXRF uses a glancing angle of a few milliradians with the detector positioned just above th sample at 90 degrees.
+In contrast to EDXRF, where the primary beam strikes the sample at an angle of 45 degrees, TXRF uses a glancing angle of a few milliradians with the detector positioned very close to the sample at 90 degrees.

-Owing to this grazing incidence, the primary beam is totally reflected by a flat substrate (carrier) onto which the sample is deposited in liquid/slurry form then dried, in order to leave only a thin residue film, ideally some nanometer thick.
-The total reflection condition provides an enhanced fluorescence excitation, while the reduced thicknes allows to get rid of any matrix effect: thus, the signal to background ratio is enhanced and for each element a simple linear relationship between its characteristics fluorescence peak intensity and concentration exists.
+Owing to this grazing incidence, the primary beam is totally reflected by a flat substrate (carrier) onto which the sample is deposited in liquid/slurry form and then dried in order to leave only a thin residue film, ideally some nanometer thick.
+The total reflection condition provides an enhanced fluorescence excitation, while the reduced thickness allows to get rid of any matrix effect: thus, the signal to background ratio is enhanced and for each element a simple linear relationship between its characteristic fluorescence peak intensity and concentration exists.

 The technique is generally non-destructive and it is suitable for solids, liquids, powders and alloys.
 Depending on the sample, analysis can be carried out on the "as is" specimen or after a treatment step, e.g. dilution, digestion, ashing, on-site enrichment etc. In many cases, the correct sample preparation is instrumental in getting low LOD and accurate qualification.

 - A single internal standard greatly simplifies quantitative analyses

 - Calibration and quantification independent from any sample matrix